eladrich/pyrallis/README.md

 > Pyrausta (also called pyrallis (πυραλλίς), pyragones) is a mythological insect-sized dragon from Cyprus.

-`Pyrallis` is a simple library, derived from `simple-parsing`, for automagically creating project configuration from a dataclass.
+`Pyrallis` is a simple library, derived from `simple-parsing` and inspired by `Hydra`, for automagically creating project configuration from a dataclass.

 <p align="center"><img src="https://github.com/eladrich/pyrallis/raw/master/docs/argparse2pyrallis.gif" alt="GIF" width="100%" /></p>